 Facebook is just one of the many social media platforms you can choose from, but it’s one of the most widely known and arguably the best for growing businesses.
 While your Facebook profile is fun for engaging with family and friends, a business Facebook page is critical for keeping in touch with fans, clients, and potential customers.
 But, whether you are using it to add a layer of social proof to your business or for engaging your ideal clients, make sure it’s done right.
 Consider the following Facebook business page dos and don’ts.

 Do Brand Your Page

-Even though branding your Facebook business page is vital to big businesses and corporations, brand awareness is just as important for small businesses.
+Even though branding your Facebook business page is vital to big businesses and corporations, brand awareness is just as important for small and mom-owned businesses.
 No matter what type of business you’re running, it’s important to make sure your brand is visible and apparent on your Facebook page.